larry-robotics/elkodon/BEST_PRACTICES.md

 # Best Practices

+### Everything Can Be Questioned

+ * If you find a rule/best practice that does not make sense or seems not rust idiomatic then please pack your suggestion in a pull request and we discuss and merge it.

 ### When To Use What Log Level

  * **information dedicated to the developer of the application**
    * `TRACE` - interesting application events, e.g. whenever a resource is created/destroyed
    * `DEBUG` - only when the function returns a result that contains an error
  * **information dedicated to the user of the application**
    * `INFO` - some interesting stuff for the user
    * `WARN` - warnings dedicated to the user of the application, the functionality is not restricted but some kind of internal recoverable misbehavior occurred
    * `ERROR` - some severe failure occurred that is still handled with a result containing an error but the application can continue if the user can recover from it